Francis Saili

-Francis Saili (born 16 February 1991) is a New Zealand rugby union player, currently playing for French club Biarritz.
+Francis Saili (born 16 February 1991) is a New Zealand rugby union player, currently playing for French club Racing 92.
 He plays primarily as a centre, though he can also play wing.
 He is the younger brother of Blues loose forward Peter Saili.

 Early life

 Saili was born in Auckland and educated at St Peter's College where he played rugby in the school First XV.
 He was the captain in 2009.
 He represented New Zealand in schoolboy and global under-age tournaments.
 After leaving school he played for Auckland Marist.

 Career

 Saili was part of the New Zealand Under 20 team that won the Junior World Championship in Italy in 2011.

 Saili started his professional rugby career in 2011, with a start in the ITM Cup for Auckland.
 In 2012, he commenced playing for the Blues in a match against the Stormers.
 In 2013, Saili made his debut for the All Blacks against Argentina in Hamilton.
 On 1 November 2014, he played for the Barbarians against Australia, scoring a try at Twickenham.